 Further research is required to determine whether the observed genomic changes lead to phenotypic changes (e.g., enhanced transmissibility, virulence, immune escape, antiviral resistance).

 Current evidence suggests person-to-person community spread is occurring primarily in gay, bisexual, or other men who have sex with men (MSM).
-Data from the largest study of confirmed cases to date indicate that 98% of cases were in MSM and 41% were HIV-positive.
-Transmission was suspected to have occurred through sexual activity in 95% of cases.
-However, there are a small number of cases with no history of sexual exposure.
-Common exposure settings include festivals, sex-on-premises venues, bars/nightclubs, saunas, gyms/swimming pools, and private sex parties.
+Data from the largest study of confirmed cases to date indicate that 98% of cases were in MSM.

 The extent to which pre-symptomatic or asymptomatic infection may occur is unknown.
 Small observational studies have identified cases of asymptomatic infection in a small number of men with a positive anorectal monkeypox polymerase chain reaction test.
-It is unknown whether viral shedding in asymptomatic cases can lead to transmission.
+Positive anorectal tests have also been documented in symptomatic men without specific anorectal symptoms.
+No cases of transmission have been definitively linked to exposure to asymptomatic people.
+There is evidence for pre-symptomatic transmission.

-Transmission has not been reported during brief interactions (e.g., brief conversations), between people in close proximity for prolonged periods (e.g., passengers seated next to a confirmed case on an airplane), or during healthcare encounters.
+Transmission is unlikely during brief interactions (e.g., brief conversations), between people in close proximity for prolonged periods (e.g., passengers seated next to a confirmed case on an airplane), or during healthcare encounters.

 Viral transmission factors